jyotiyadav94/Data-Science-Roadmap/HR Round/Introduction.md

 Additionally, I have finished all my tasks and there is no relevant work in my current role.
 Our focus has primarily shifted towards addressing client feedback and working on maintenance tasks, which I have extensive experience in handling.
 However, I believe my skills and expertise could be better utilized elsewhere, where I can continue to learn and grow, especially in a hybrid role that involves more office-based work.
 Having been in a remote job during the COVID pandemic, I am eager to transition back into a more office-oriented environment for a fresh experience and new challenges.

+* "I'm looking for a job with better opportunities (to make more money)"

+* "I'm looking for benefits (like a larger paycheque) I couldn't get from my old workplace"

+* "I felt like I needed a change (in the amount of money in my bank account)"

 I believe that a fresh environment with new challenges will allow me to continue expanding my skill set and contribute to a company that aligns with my professional goals and offers stability.
 I am excited about the prospect of joining a team where I can continue to learn, contribute, and advance my career.